Can You Weld Galvanized Steel with a MIG Welder? Consumables and Settings

 However, you must ensure that an ER70S-G wire explicitly mentions that it’s made for galvanized steel before you buy it.

-If you are welding simple home projects and improvements, the zinc cracking risk is low.
-If you have very thin galvanization and follow the previous tips, you can weld with the popular ER70S-6 wire without losing time for costlier wires.
+For simple home projects and improvements, the zinc cracking risk is low.
+If you have thin galvanization and follow the previous tips, you can weld with the popular ER70S-6 wire without losing time for costlier wires.
 Although there may be porosity, the joint will be stronger than required for these projects.

 What is the best MIG gas for galvanized steel?

-For the short-circuit mode, use 100% CO2 because it creates a hotter arc and can burn the zinc easier.
+For the short-circuit mode, use 100% CO2 because it creates a hotter arc to burn the zinc faster.

 Settings and techniques

-The MIG settings for galvanized steel are similar to regular steel, with some modifications to help burn the zinc easier.
+The MIG settings for galvanized steel are similar to regular steel, with some modifications to help burn the zinc.
 The following recommendations are quite useful, especially for the short-circuit mode:

-- You can also increase the heat (wire speed and voltage), for example, 5% to burn the zinc a little easier.
-That’s more important when you weld fillet welds.
+- You can also increase the heat (wire speed and voltage), for example, by 5%.
+That’s more important for fillet welds.

 - Use a torch manipulation technique that always points the arc in front of the puddle and never over it.
 (See the following image)

 - Prefer to pull the MIG torch.
-This way, the arc has better access to the metal’s surface to burn the zinc easier.
-If the workpiece is thinner than 1/8″, pushing the torch may be enough.
+This way, the arc has better access to the metal’s surface to burn the zinc.
+If the workpiece is thinner than 1/8″, pushing the torch is probably enough.

 - If you weld an open-root butt joint, leave a slightly wider root gap for deeper penetration.

 - The fillets of tee and lap joints are the hardest to weld.
-It would help to leave a small gap (0.03-0.06″) between the metals so that the gases can escape.
+Try to leave a small gap (0.03-0.06″) between the metals so that the gases can escape.

 - To prevent spatter on the nozzle and the contact tip, you can use an anti-spatter spray on them.
-You can also use it on the metal next to the joint to simplify spatter removal after welding.
+You can also use it on the workpiece to simplify spatter removal after welding.